vlarmet/cppRouting/README.md

 In these functions, uni-directional Dijkstra algorithm is stopped when the destination node is reached.
 `A*` and `NBA*` are relevant if geographic coordinates of all nodes are provided.
 Note that coordinates should be expressed in a **projection system**.
 To be accurate and efficient, `A*` and `NBA*` algorithms should use an admissible heuristic function (here the Euclidean distance), e.g cost and heuristic function must be expressed in the same unit.
+In `cppRouting`, heuristic function `h` for a node (n) is defined such that :
+**h(n,d) = ED(n,d) / k** with *h* the heuristic, *ED* the Euclidean distance, *d* the destination node and a constant *k*.

-In `cppRouting`, heuristic function `h` is defined such that : h(xi,yi,xdestination,ydestination)/k, with a constant k; so in the case where coordinates are expressed in meters and cost is expressed in time, k is the maximum speed allowed on the road.
+So in the case where coordinates are expressed in meters and cost is expressed in time, *k* is the maximum speed allowed on the road.
 By default, constant is 1 and is designed for graphs with cost expressed in the same unit than coordinates (for example in meters).

 If coordinates cannot be provided, bi-directional Dijkstra algorithm can offer a good alternative to A\* in terms of performance.